 When you deposit real money to a Forex broker’s account for trading purposes, you are putting your faith in their integrity.
 It is because of this that one of the most asked questions is, ‘How to choose a Forex broker?’.
-After being in the Forex trading industry for years, I’ve heard tales of terror on Forex broker reviews websites about traders who woke up to find their accounts stopped out when they had no trades before going to sleep.
+After being in the Forex trading industry for years, I’ve heard tales of terror on Forex broker review websites about traders who woke up to find their accounts stopped out when they had no trades before going to sleep.
 Or others who found a chunk of their capital withdrawn without their consent.

 All this has happened, happens, and may happen to anyone in the future, including myself, which is why I sought to find out what recourse these faulted traders may have had.
 Granted, I was only looking out for my selfish interests when I first plowed through Forex regulations, but it hurts when I see another trader complain about being defrauded by their broker every other day.
 So, I put together 4 simple steps on how a trader who feels wronged can try and recover their hard-earned money: